312-Writing in Biology

 - to format a manuscript for submission for publication.

 The goal of my section is to prepare students to confidently write, format, and submit a research manuscript for publication.
 Much of the work in the course is focused on writing from experience, rather than from sources, and composing text appropriately for each section of a research paper.
-Each hands-on project builds upon the skills developed in the previous project: an Observation Project leads to a Methods Project that leads to a Research Proposal and finally culminates in a whole-class Research Project.
+Each hands-on project builds upon the skills developed in the previous project: a Methods Project leads to a Research Proposal and finally culminates in a whole-class Research Project.
 In each project, students actually conduct some research, usually related to local ecology, and write a paper in a format that would be suitable for submission to a peer-reviewed journal.
 In addition, this section brings a focus on visual representation of scientific information: composing multi-panel scientific figures and creating a poster, rather than a manuscript, for the final presentation.

 As a biologist you may work in the private or public sector and pursue a career at one of many places: a hospital, a biotechnology company, an environmental consultancy….
 The format of writing and presentations is different among these careers but the fundamental principles of communication are the same: clarity, concision and a focus on what the audience needs to understand your point!